awesome-liuxiao/mypage/docs/about.markdown

 I spent 19 years at ZhangYe with my family untill I graduated from high school.
 Then I came to [Pusan National University (PNU)](http://english.pusan.ac.kr/uPNU_homepage/en/default.asp) at Busan in South Korea in 2009.
 During 2009 to 2010, I spent one year on studying Korean and applied Computer Science as my major for undergraduate at PNU.
-I recieved my Bachelor of Engineering degree at 2014, then devoted myself to the master&PhD integrated program in the CS department of PNU.
-A master degree as a middle degree was given to me at 2019 and I got my PhD degree at Feb.
+I recieved my Bachelor of Engineering degree in 2014, then devoted myself to the master&PhD integrated program in the CS department of PNU.
+A master degree as a middle degree was given to me in 2019 and I got my PhD degree in Feb.
 2022.

 **My works**